microsoft/FluidFramework/experimental/dds/tree/docs/Future.md

 These costs can be mitigated by encoding optimizations (Ex: allowing edits to refer to trees in snapshots and/or other edits to avoid duplication).

-If these mitigation are not enough, directly supporting history editing within SharedTree's Edits could be added without breaking existing documents or legacy support for the old approach
+If necessary, directly supporting history editing within SharedTree's Edits could be added without breaking existing documents or legacy support for the old approach
 (other than optionally reading the metadata when viewing history).
-This will be done if the future only if a cost/benefit analysis suggests it would be a good idea.
+This is not on the roadmap and would only be considered after a formal cost/benefit analysis.

 ## Example History Edit